GLP1.tools

 Cost-Benefit Reasoning

 Benefits are easier to evaluate when paired with cost.
-Humalog costs varies widely; most US insulins are now capped at $35/month for Medicare beneficiaries, and the benefit needs to be weighed against that price tag and the side-effect burden documented elsewhere.
+Humalog costs ~$275–$330/month list; authorized generic ~$130; $35 Medicare cap; Lilly Insulin Value Program caps cash at $35, and the benefit needs to be weighed against that price tag and the side-effect burden documented elsewhere.

 For most users, the benefit/cost calculation is positive when the medication is covered or accessible at a reasonable cash price; it shifts when neither is true.